powerhome/playbook/playbook/app/pb_kits/playbook/pb_timestamp/docs/_description.md

-This kit is a small indicator for the user to know s timestamp
+This kit displays time elapsed with a small timestamp